mracy/WaveWar-Bullet-Blitz/README.md

 Immersive Gameplay: Enjoy captivating graphics and engaging visual effects.

 Development Tools
-NetBeans IDE: The game is developed using the NetBeans integrated development environment.
+NetBeans IDE: Developed using the NetBeans integrated development environment.

-Ant Build System: The Apache Ant build system is employed for streamlined project management.
+Ant Build System: Utilizing Apache Ant for streamlined project management.

 Contributions
 Contributions are welcome!
-If you have suggestions, bug fixes, or improvements, feel free to open issues or submit pull requests.
+For suggestions, bug fixes, or improvements, feel free to open issues or submit pull requests.

 License
 This Java game is open-sourced under the HIT License.
-Feel free to explore, modify, and share the code following the terms of the license.
+Explore, modify, and share the code following the terms of the license.

 Start your bullet-dodging adventure now! 🚀🎮